-‘We’re in a petri dish’: How a coronavirus ravaged a cruise ship - The Boston Globe
+‘We’re in a Petri dish’: How a coronavirus ravaged a cruise ship - The Boston Globe

 On the fifth day, passengers were issued heavy-duty N95 masks and advised to wear them when they opened their doors to accept deliveries of meals and amenities from the crew.

-She was told that it was up to the Japanese Health Ministry, and that no tests were available on board.
-After a day passed, her husband, John, called the U.S. Embassy in Tokyo and tried to convince an official that everybody needed to be tested.
+She was told that no tests were available on board.
+After a day passed, her husband, John, called the US Embassy in Tokyo and tried to convince an official that everybody needed to be tested.

-“We’re in a petri dish,” John Montgomery said.
+“We’re in a petri dish,” he said.
 “It’s an experiment.
 We’re their guinea pigs.”

 His wife eventually persuaded the ship’s medical office to let the couple leave their cabin for an exam.
 A doctor gave them flu tests, which came back negative.
 The doctor prescribed an antibiotic for Carol Montgomery’s urinary tract infection.

 Through it all, crew members were working overtime, sometimes as long as 13-hour shifts.
 They prepared and delivered meals three times a day to 1,500 staterooms.
-They dropped off towels, bedsheets and extra treats for guests: Sudoku puzzles, origami papers, beauty masks and, on Valentine’s Day, chocolates.
+They dropped off towels, bedsheets, and extra treats for guests.

 The crew members, who numbered 1,045, had to remain on the job even as they faced the greatest risk of infection.
 All told, 85 crew members have tested positive for the virus.